The Wrecking Crew (2026 film): Plot

+Jonny's ex-girlfriend Valentina calls him from Oklahoma, telling him that a package from Walter had arrived there.
+After she personally delivers the package to Hawaii, they find it contains a flash drive that acts as a security key to a digital wallet owned by Walter before they are attacked by more yakuza.
+After fighting them off, they discover the digital wallet contains millions of dollars as well as transaction information relating to offshore bank accounts owned by Governor Mahoe.

+They conclude that Robichaux, in league with the yakuza, has been bribing the governor.
+This is to legalize gambling and to give him permission to build a casino on Hawaiian home land.
+Walter was murdered after he uncovered the plot and sent the flash drive to Jonny.

+James and Jonny receive a call from Robichaux, revealing that he has kidnapped Leila and Nani, and demands the flash drive for their lives.
+James and Jonny assault his house, rescue them, and kill Nakamura and Robichaux.
+Mahoe is arrested for corruption while the leader of the Syndicate gives Jonny the name of the man who killed his mother in appreciation for dealing with the yakuza; however Jonny burns the paper with the killer's name in a barbecue.
+Jonny decides to stay in Hawaii with James and they make plans to spend the millions left to them by Walter in the digital wallet.

 Production

 Development

 The film is produced by Jeffrey Fierson for Metro-Goldwyn-Mayer.
 It is written by Jonathan Tropper.
 MGM won a four-way bidding war for the project in 2021 which reportedly came from an original idea from Tropper, Jason Momoa and Dave Bautista.
 David Leitch was once attached to direct with filming locations scouted in Hawaii, but that iteration of the project fell through due to scheduling commitments with The Fall Guy.
 In August 2023, Ángel Manuel Soto came onboard to direct.

 Casting

 Jason Momoa and Dave Bautista were linked to roles in 2021 prior to a bidding war for the project which was won by MGM.
 They were confirmed in the roles in August 2023.
 In August 2024, Claes Bang, Temuera Morrison, Jacob Batalon, Frankie Adams, Miyavi, and Stephen Root joined the cast of the film.
 In September, Morena Baccarin joined the cast, with Lydia Peckham, Roimata Fox and Branscombe Richmond.

-The film will be the final acting role of David Hekili Kenui Bell, who died on June 12, 2025.
-This film will mark his only other acting role in a film, as Bell previously made his film debut in the live-action remake of Lilo & Stitch, which starred fellow cast member for this film Maia Kealoha.
+The film was the final acting role of David Hekili Kenui Bell, who died on June 12, 2025.
+This film marks his only other acting role in a film, as Bell previously made his film debut in the live-action remake of Lilo & Stitch, which starred fellow cast member for this film Maia Kealoha.